Sustainable Forest Management

 In addition, the Group also conducts environmental reforestation, planting trees for environmental conservation.
 It aims to contribute to environmental conservation through the expansion of forested areas and the fulfillment of the ecosystem services function of forests, by actively planting trees on land where natural regeneration would otherwise be difficult.
 The Group has also been engaged in "social forestry" which shares the economic benefits of afforestation with local communities while enlisting the cooperation of local residents.

-Distribution and Area of Overseas Planted Forests (as of December 31, 2022)
+Distribution and Area of Overseas Forestry Business Sites (as of end of December 2023)

-Distribution and Area of Overseas Planted Forests (as of December 31, 2022)
+Distribution and Area of Overseas Forestry Business Sites (as of end of December 2023)

 Forest Certification and Sustainable Forestry Business